DineshRavii/flask-cicd-kubernetes/README.md

 │ ├── variables.tf
 │ └── terraform.tfvars
-├── deploy_with_k8s.sh # Bash script to deploy using Kubernetes YAML ├── deploy.sh # Bash script to deploy using Terraform
+├── deploy_with_k8s.sh # Bash script to deploy using Kubernetes YAML ├── deploy_with_tf.sh # Bash script to deploy using Terraform
 └── README.md
 ```